Frequently Asked Questions (FAQs)

 Does the Chat Board have rules?

 This chat board was set up as a means of communication among oldies collectors, reissue producers and engineers, and others interested in the topic of oldies.
 The main focus of the chat board is stereo oldies.
 This is not a board for buying or selling CD or vinyl products, audio equipment, or anything else.
 The tone of the chat board is friendly and civil, although occasionally controversial topics will be discussed where varying strong opinions will be held.
-After a period of time, the notes on the chat board are retired to the Chat Board Archives, where they are much easier to search.

 I posted a note on the chat board and it was edited or deleted.
 Why?